outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/GettingStarted.md

 For all our setup, we should now see the result of our `ExampleJob`, in the console:

     Hello from our Job!

+> Note: Job submission is fire-and-forget.
+This coupled with there being no result or errors allowed from ``SubmittableJob``s, there is no method provided by Kubrick to check the status or outcome of submitted jobs.
+This responsiblity is passed on to the implementor.
+If you want to track the completion of a submitted job you need to use some form of persistence (e.g. CoreData or serializing a `Codable` value to a file).

 ## Job with an input